Fresco Research Fellowship Program

 Basic research fellows conduct research that improves our understanding of the physiological, anatomical, and molecular substrates of Parkinson’s disease and other movement disorders.
 Our basic research fellowship program allows Italian researchers to engage in postdoctoral work that is relevant to the Fresco Institute’s mission in a state-of-the-art lab with faculty associated with the Neuroscience Institute and the Fresco Institute.

-The first cohort of Fresco Institute research fellows began their tenure in 2016.
-Marta Maltese, PhD, works with Nicolas Tritsch, PhD, and Maria Mancini, PhD, works with Margaret E. Rice, PhD.
-Their fellowships continue until August 2019.
+Our second cohort of Fresco Institute Research Fellows joined us in September 2018.
+Riccardo Melani, PhD, works with Nicolas Tritsch, PhD, and Guendalina Bastioli, PhD, works with Margaret E. Rice, PhD.